In Force — Phase 1 active from 1 May 2026

 TLA Agent & Property Manager Fact Sheet

-A professional compliance guide for agents and property managers covering service obligations, updated agency workflows, Section 13 administration, documentation standards, client advisory duties and portfolio-wide compliance.
+A professional compliance guide for agents and property managers covering service obligations, updated workflows, Section 13 administration, documentation standards, client advisory duties and portfolio-wide compliance.

 New — RRA Compliance Hub

-Essential starter templates and Phase 1 operational documents
+Starter templates and Phase 1 operational documents.

 ZIP Pack 10 Documents Phase 1 RRA Ready